For the past few years, I’ve been using Bluehost for my online projects.

 Web Hosting Prices: Both are Affordable

 I won’t get into the higher-end hosting services because I’m guessing 99% of you won’t need them.
-If it’s a blog or basic site, then it’s like you’ll choose either shared or WordPress hosting package.
+If it’s a blog or basic site, then it’s like you’ll choose either a shared or WordPress hosting package.

 The Bluehost ‘Choice Plus’